Understanding the Marketing Funnel: 5 Strategies to Improve Your Email Marketing

 - Invite subscribers to a sales webinar where you show them your product/service and tell them the benefits.

-- Create an autoresponder email series with five emails that each describe a different benefit of your product/service.
+- Create an automated email series with emails that each describe a different benefit of your product/service.

 - Offer a free trial or give away samples so that prospects can see the benefits for themselves.